daniella-bueso/BamazonApp/README.md

 An interactive shopping node app where MySQL and Node.JS are used to allow users to purchase items as a customer,and to view, track and update the product inventory as a manager.

 ### MySQL Database Setup
 In order to run the application, you must have the MySQL database set up on your machine.
 If you don't, visit the [MySQL installation page](https://dev.mysql.com/doc/refman/5.6/en/installing.html) to install the version you need for your operating system.
-Once you have MySQL installed, create the *Bamazon* database with the SQL code found in [schema.sql](https://github.com/danielladt/BamazonApp/blob/master/schema.sql)and then add *products* to database using [seeds.sql](https://github.com/danielladt/BamazonApp/blob/master/seeds.sql).
+Once you have MySQL installed, create the *Bamazon* database with the SQL code found in [schema.sql](https://github.com/danielladt/BamazonApp/blob/master/schema.sql) and then add *products* to database using [seeds.sql](https://github.com/danielladt/BamazonApp/blob/master/seeds.sql).
 Run this code inside your MySQL workbench, then you may proceed with running the Bamason customer and manager interfaces.

 ### Customer Interface

 The Bamazon Customer Portal allows users to view the current items available for purchase.
 The user will be prompted to enter the item id# and how many items they wish to purchase.
 If the item is in stock, the order will be completed and the user will see the total amount of their purchase.

 To run the customer interface please follow the steps below in your terminal or git bash:

     git clone https://github.com/danielladt/BamazonApp.git
     cd bamazonApp
     npm install